StarKRE22/Atomic/Docs/Elements/Expressions/FloatMulExpressions.md

 ## 🔍 API Reference

-There are several implementations of expressions, depending on the number of arguments the actions take:
+There are several implementations of expressions, depending on the number of arguments the expressions take:

 - [FloatMulExpression](FloatMulExpression.md) — Non-generic version; works without parameters.
 - [FloatMulExpression&lt;T&gt;](FloatMulExpression%601.md) — Expression that takes one argument.